See a trailer about Global Water Dances - Site-specific dance activism on six continents

 What we are doing :addressing local water issues and creating bonds using time, space and rhythm.

-We invite your participation in our Global Water Dances event.
-On June 25, 2011, at 5 PM local time, choreographers and dancers from each participating city will present a dance event.
+We invite your participation in our Global Water Dances event in High Falls, NY or in any other location.
+On June 24, 2017, at 2pm local time, choreographers and dancers from each participating city will present a dance event.
 The dance event will be set in a locale in their city that enables them to bring attention to a specified local water issue.

 Our worldwide event, linked throughout the day via broadcast media and the internet will challenge countless observers, locally and online, to deepen their understanding about the importance of water in human communities.